Shelf Incrimination

 with a professional vis-a-vis your OCD, Ailey,

 that you start, and I'm going to push you a little bit further here.
-My suggestion, you said you'd take one bookshelf, two,
+My suggestion: you said you'd take one bookshelf, two,

 and live with that for a while and pick, Natasha, the most special books.

-And even considered, Natasha, whether you might compromise a little bit further by not packing that bookshelf, but instead displaying them in a way that is more aligned and with Haley's taste.
+And even consider, Natasha, whether you might compromise a little bit further by not packing that bookshelf,

 as an expression of the museum of Natasha rather than just pack it full of books.
 Knowing that you're keeping your collection in that storage space.